Date of Separation

 Many factors will be considered in determining a date of separation that evidences a final breakdown of the marriage.
 Among them are considerations such as, each spouse’s home and whether they are living separate and apart, the conduct of the spouses, what the spouses communicate with each other, how they changed marital habits and duties, and how they have begun to disentangle their finances.
 If you would like more information on determining your date of separation and the legal effect of this date, please refer to our blog on date of separation.

 What if you and your spouse cannot agree on a date of separation?
 We can provide you with information and guide you through your options.
 We have expert consultants available if needed to help you prepare for dissolution.
 If negotiations with your spouse fail, our team of experienced attorneys is prepared to litigate your case and protect your rights.

-If you wish to schedule a consultation with Certified Family Law Specialists Nancy J. Bickford or Shannon B. Miles, call us at (858) 793-8884.
+If you wish to schedule a consultation with Certified Family Law Specialist Nancy J. Bickford, call us at (858) 793-8884.